Taapeli/isotammi-addons/source/SuperTool/README.md

 ![Getargs dialog](images/SuperTool-getargs2.png)

+If the type is 'file' (as a string, include the quotes) then the returned value is a file name.
+There is also a 'Select' button that allows the user to select a specific file.
+The third item (value) in the tuple (label, 'file', value) is a file name extension.
+By default only the files with the extension are displayed when the 'Select' function is used.

 The given values are saved and reused as defaults when getargs is called the next time.
 Note: if you change to another database, then the saved gramps ID (for a person selection) will point to a person in the current database.